 Startups will be able to complete registration formalities within a day, with a one-page company registration form.
-A dedicated portal and mobile application for one-point registration is to be launched on April 1,2016 to simplify the process.
+A dedicated portal and mobile application for one-point registration are to be launched on April 1, 2016, to simplify the process.

 - Faster patent approvals

 Startups will be able to exert their intellectual property rights with ease and speed.
 The union government will simplify the Intellectual Property Regime and will also bear the cost of registering trademarks, designs, and patents.
 In addition, it will fast-track patent applications for faster approvals.

 Startups will be able to raise funds from a dedicated startup-funding body, which will be set up with an initial corpus of INR 2,500 crore and gradually move up to INR 10,000 crore by the end of four years.
 The funding body will be managed by a team of leading professionals from successful startups and academia, instead of public servants.

 Startups can raise debt funding directly through recognized banking institutions via the National Credit Guarantee Trust Company (NCGTC).
 A credit guarantee scheme will be set in place to allow access to the NCGTC and the Small Industries Development Bank of India, for the same.
 Funds of about INR 500 crores will be available for startups each year.